testing-library/user-event/README.md

 as the user interacts with it.
 For example `userEvent.click(checkbox)` would change the state of the checkbox.

-**The library is still a work in progress and any help is appreciated.**

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->